lluminate/JavaScript-Network-Calculator/README.md

 # JavaScript-Network-Calculator
-Subnet Calculator made with JavaScript
+Subnet Calculator made with JavaScript and Html